 - 1. AFFIRMS that health care is a human right, regardless of race, class, gender, sexual orientation, disability, primary language, place of birth or immigration status. - 2.
-OPPOSES any local, state or federal measures that restrict access to health care to any individual based on primary language, place of birth or immigration status. - 3.
-In regard to access: - a. strongly opposes criminalization of humanitarian activities on behalf of undocumented immigrants including the provision of water, food, first aid, healthcare and transportation to healthcare facilities for the purpose of treatment - b.
+OPPOSES any local, state or federal measures that restrict access to health care to any individual based on primary language, place of birth or immigration status.

+3. In regard to access:

+- a.
+STRONGLY OPPOSES criminalization of humanitarian activities on behalf of undocumented immigrants including the provision of water, food, first aid, healthcare and transportation to healthcare facilities for the purpose of treatment - b.
 OPPOSES the requirement of health professionals to identify and report any patient believed to be an illegal immigrant and further opposes the requirement of health professionals to ask any patient their immigration status in order to deny care.
 (1995) - c.
 STRONGLY OPPOSES restrictions for undocumented immigrants to qualify for Medicaid and SCHIP - d.
-SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - 1. emergency care and treatment; - 2. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - 3. preventive services: immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - 4. primary care and access to a medical home; - 5. necessary medication; - 6. comprehensive mental health services; - 7. comprehensive dental care services. - 8. organ donations (2012) - 4.
-In regard to poverty: - a.
+SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - i. emergency care and treatment; - ii. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - iii. preventive services: immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - iv. primary care and access to a medical home; - v. necessary medication; - vi. comprehensive mental health services; - vii. comprehensive dental care services. - viii. organ donations (2012)

+4. In regard to poverty:

+- a.
 RECOGNIZES that the legal immigrant population is not the source of the failures of the U.S. Welfare System.
 (1995) - b.
 Strongly OPPOSES any attempt at welfare reform that disproportionately penalizes documented immigrants.
+(2001)

-(2001) - 5.
-In regard to detention: - a.
+5. In regard to detention:

+- a.
 DEMANDS that Immigration and Customs Enforcement (ICE) provide quality, evidence-based health care to all detainees in its custody; - b.
 FURTHER DEMANDS that ICE ensures that contracted public and private facilities that house ICE detainees provide quality, evidence-based care to all detainees. - 6.
 In regard to social determinants (2012): - a.
-RECOGNIZES that the health of immigrants, just like the health of any other population, is largely a product of their social experience, including their community, housing, work conditions, education, feelings of safety, and experiences of discrimination. - b.
-RECOGNIZES that members of the immigrant community are the people that can best identify their priorities for improving the health and wellbeing of their community.
+RECOGNIZES that the health of immigrants, just like the health of any other population, is largely a product of their social experience, including their community, housing, work conditions, education, feelings of safety, and experiences of discrimination.

-- c.
+- b.
+RECOGNIZES that members of the immigrant community are the people that can best identify their priorities for improving the health and wellbeing of their community. - c.
 SUPPORTS efforts of medical students and health professionals to directly address the social determinants of immigrant health, as defined by immigrant communities themselves including but is not limited to: - i. opposition to anti-immigrant state bills - ii. support of expanded access to higher education of undocumented immigrant students - iii. opposition to policies that merge the efforts of local police with those of federal immigration authorities - iv. opposition to deportations of students, parents of US citizen children, gay and lesbian partners of US citizens, and other valued members of US society - v. support for initiatives to provide driver's licenses and local IDs to undocumented immigrants - vi. opposition to policies that enhance militarization of the US/Mexico border. - 7.
-OPPOSES the medical repatriation of uninsured, undocumented patients with long-term health needs, unless all other options for care in the US have been fully exhausted and the patient has been able to provide voluntary and fully informed consent.(2012)
+OPPOSES the medical repatriation of uninsured, undocumented patients with long-term health needs, unless all other options for care in the US have been fully exhausted and the patient has been able to provide voluntary and fully informed consent.(2012) - 8.
+STRONGLY SUPPORTS efforts to stand against scaremongering, profiling and other discriminatory practices, and/or messaging that denigrates and/or depicts immigrant populations in such a light that leads towards marginalization as it relates to human rights and healthcare such as inaccurate accusations that immigrants pose major threats to public health.
+(2015)